Chatbot Guide: How to Start With Chatbots

 A new workflow always has to start with a trigger – something the visitor needs to do to start this particular automation.

-The basic scenarios usually consist of just a trigger and a following action, but you can also build more complex reactions by using conditions.
+The basic scenarios usually consist of just a trigger and the following action, but you can also build more complex reactions by using conditions.
 Conditions filter out the path for the actions, making them target things like the country, operating system, or even specific names.
 Each condition branches out with a Yes and No path, allowing you to set a different action for each path.

 Conditions have their own internal settings, allowing you to specify if they should target the specific element, omit it, or work as a wild card.